ezsystems/commerce-documentation/docs/guide/payment/payment_configuration/invoice.md

 # Invoice

-This payment provider is a simple Plugin which just offers the option "invoice".
+This payment provider is a simple plugin which offers the option `invoice`.

-When a customer select invoice and clicks on "Order" the order will be accepted immediately without a redirect to a payment provider.
+When a customer select the invoice and clicks **Order**, the order is accepted immediately without a redirection to a payment provider.